 Physical Therapy in Northern Virginia for Pain Care

-Welcome to Dynamics Physical Therapy’s guide to facet joint injections.
+Welcome to Dynamics Physical Therapy's resource about Piriformis Muscle Injections.

 This guide will help you understand:

 - what you need to do to prepare

 - what you can expect from the injection

 - what might go wrong